yousifhj/react-forms-online-web-pt-090919/README.md

 export default Form;
 ```

-The above component will render previous form submissionso on the page!
+The above component will render previous form submissions on the page!
 We have
 a fully functioning controlled form.

 ## More on Forms